Stocks move higher on Wall Street after 3 days of losses - WTMJ

 Investors continue to be focused on the potential for inflation down the road.
 Prices for everything from gasoline to lumber have been rising sharply this year as the economy reheats after the pandemic, and investors have been worried that high inflation may cause the Federal Reserve to pull back on any stimulus efforts the central bank is making.

 Digital currencies fell sharply Wednesday after China’s banking association issued a warning over the risks associated with digital currencies.
-On Thursday the price of Bitcoin fell 3% to roughly $39,400, according to the online brokerage Coinbase.
+On Thursday the price of Bitcoin regained some ground, adding 4.4% to roughly $39,837, according to the online brokerage Coinbase.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.